syntevo/docs/src/SmartGit/Manual/Integrations/JIRA.md

 ## Miscellaneous

-The configuration of your JIRA connections are stored in `bugtracker.yml`, in the [Settings directory](../Installation/Installation-and-Files.md).
+The configuration of your Jira connections are stored in `bugtracker.yml`, in the [Settings directory](../Installation/Installation-and-Files.md).
 Referenced passwords are stored in `passwords`.

 ## Solutions to troubleshoot potential problems

 ### "No project could be found with key '...'" or "The value '...' does not exist for the field 'project'"

-JIRA cloud may stop returning proper HTTP error `401` once an authentication with a token has been successful (for the first time) and the token is removed later on.
+Jira cloud may stop returning proper HTTP error `401` once an authentication with a token has been successful (for the first time) and the token is removed later on.
 This can been seen using curl:

 Initially, the authentication with an invalid token fails with HTTP error code 401, which can be detected by SmartGit: